mkevac/hmm/README.md

 10:11:13 11 11 36.2
 ```

 First line of input is special.
-It is used to name lines.
+It is called header and it's used to name lines.
 E.g.
 ```
 Time Line1 Line2 BestLine
 ```

+If you don't have such first line, use -n option.